Lawyer Who Understands The Process For Removal Of An Executor Or Trustee

-If you are facing allegations of breach of fiduciary duty or other misbehavior and are facing a removal petition, discuss your concerns with an experienced probate litigation attorney at The Law Offices of Kai H. Wessels.
+If you are facing allegations of breach of fiduciary duty or other misbehavior and are facing a removal petition, discuss your concerns with an experienced probate litigation attorney at the Wessels Law Firm.

 We have extensive experience and success representing trustees, personal representatives and other fiduciaries in California.
 Contact us today to discuss your situation.

 Fraud, Mismanagement And Breach Of Fiduciary Duty

 Trustees and personal representatives have fiduciary duties which include acting with the highest integrity, fully disclosing information to the beneficiaries, completing reporting duties appropriately, dealing with all beneficiaries equally and fairly, and putting beneficiaries’ interests above their own.
 Breach of fiduciary duty may involve:

 - Failure to disclose assets: Intentionally hiding assets, failing to document assets on inventory or annual accounting, or making disbursements to yourself before disclosing the assets to beneficiaries